szczyglis-dev/py-gpt/README.md

 - Desktop AI Assistant for `Linux`, `Windows` and `Mac`, written in Python.
 - Works similarly to `ChatGPT`, but locally (on a desktop computer).
-- 10 modes of operation: Chat, Vision, Completion, Assistant, Image generation, Langchain, Chat with files, Experts, Agent (Llama-index), and Agent (legacy, autonomous).
+- 11 modes of operation: Chat, Vision, Completion, Assistant, Image generation, LangChain, Chat with Files, Chat with Audio, Experts, Autonomous Mode and Agents.
-- Supports multiple models: `o1`, `gpt-4`, `gpt-3.5`, and any model accessible through `Langchain` and `Llama-index` such as `Llama 3`, `Mistral`, `Google Gemini`, `Anthropic Claude`, `Bielik`, etc.
+- Supports multiple models: `o1`, `GPT-4o`, `GPT-4`, `GPT-3.5`, and any model accessible through `LangChain`, `LlamaIndex` and `Ollama` such as `Llama 3`, `Mistral`, `Google Gemini`, `Anthropic Claude`, `Bielik`, etc.
+- Chat with your own Files: integrated `LlamaIndex` support: chat with data such as: `txt`, `pdf`, `csv`, `html`, `md`, `docx`, `json`, `epub`, `xlsx`, `xml`, webpages, `Google`, `GitHub`, video/audio, images and other data types, or use conversation history as additional context provided to the model.
+- Built-in vector databases support and automated files and data embedding.
 - Included support features for individuals with disabilities: customizable keyboard shortcuts, voice control, and translation of on-screen actions into audio via speech synthesis.
 - Handles and stores the full context of conversations (short and long-term memory).
-- Real-time video camera capture in Vision mode.
 - Internet access via `Google` and `Microsoft Bing`.
 - Speech synthesis via `Microsoft Azure`, `Google`, `Eleven Labs` and `OpenAI` Text-To-Speech services.
-- Speech recognition via `OpenAI Whisper`, `Google`, `Google Cloud` and `Microsoft Bing`.
+- Speech recognition via `OpenAI Whisper`, `Google` and `Microsoft Speech Recognition`.
+- Real-time video camera capture in Vision mode.
-- Image analysis via `gpt4-o` and `gpt-4 vision`.
+- Image analysis via `GPT-4 Vision` and `GPT-4o`.
-- Crontab / Task scheduler included.
-- Integrated `Langchain` support (you can connect to any LLM, e.g., on `HuggingFace`).
+- Integrated `LangChain` support (you can connect to any LLM, e.g., on `HuggingFace`).
-- Integrated `Llama-index` support: chat with `txt`, `pdf`, `csv`, `html`, `md`, `docx`, `json`, `epub`, `xlsx`, `xml`, webpages, `Google`, `GitHub`, video/audio, images and other data types, or use conversation history as additional context provided to the model.
 - Integrated calendar, day notes and search in contexts by selected date.
-- Commands execution (via plugins: access to the local filesystem, Python code interpreter, system commands execution).
+- Tools and commands execution (via plugins: access to the local filesystem, Python Code Interpreter, system commands execution, and more).
 - Custom commands creation and execution.
+- Crontab / Task scheduler included.
 - Manages files and attachments with options to upload, download, and organize.
 - Context history with the capability to revert to previous contexts (long-term memory).
 - Allows you to easily manage prompts with handy editable presets.
 - Provides an intuitive operation and interface.
 - Includes a notepad.
 - Includes simple painter / drawing tool.
-- Includes optional Autonomous Mode (Agents).
 - Supports multiple languages.
-- Enables the use of all the powerful features of `o1`, `gpt-4`, `gpt-4-vision`, and `gpt-3.5`.
 - Requires no previous knowledge of using AI models.
-- Simplifies image generation using `DALL-E 3` and `DALL-E 2`.
+- Simplifies image generation using `DALL-E`.
-- Possesses the potential to support future OpenAI models.
 - Fully configurable.
 - Themes support.
 - Real-time code syntax highlighting.
 - Plugins support.
 - Built-in token usage calculation.
+- Possesses the potential to support future OpenAI models.
-- It's open source; source code is available on `GitHub`.
+- **Open source**; source code is available on `GitHub`.
 - Utilizes the user's own API key.
+- and many more.

 The application is free, open-source, and runs on PCs with `Linux`, `Windows 10`, `Windows 11` and `Mac`.
 Full Python source code is available on `GitHub`.

-**PyGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**
+**PyGPT uses the user's API key  -  to use the GPT models, you must have a registered OpenAI account and your own API key.
+Local models do not require any API keys.**

-You can also use built-it Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
+You can also use built-it LangChain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
 Additional API keys may be required.

 # Installation

-## Compiled versions (Linux, Windows 10 and 11)
+## Binaries (Linux, Windows 10 and 11)

-You can download compiled versions for `Linux` and `Windows` (10/11).
+You can download compiled binary versions for `Linux` and `Windows` (10/11).

-Download the `.msi` or `zip`/`tar.gz` for the appropriate OS from the download page at https://pygpt.net and then extract files from the archive and run the application.
-64-bit only.
+**PyGPT** binaries require a PC with Windows 10, 11, or Linux.
+Simply download the installer or the archive with the appropriate version from the download page at https://pygpt.net, extract it, or install it, and then run the application.
+A binary version for Mac is not available, so you must run PyGPT from PyPi or from the source code on Mac.
+Currently, only 64-bit binaries are available.

 Linux version requires `GLIBC` >= `2.35`.